Kwashiorkor: Diagnosis

 Kwashiorkor, or edematous malnutrition, like many other malnutrition diseases, is indirectly assessed using anthropometry.
 Kwashiorkor is a subtype of severe acute malnutrition (SAM) characterized by bilateral peripheral pitting edema.
 According to the World Health Organization, the SAM diagnosis parameters are a "mid-upper arm circumference (MUAC) of < 115 mm, weight-for-height/length Z-score (WHZ) of < -3Z and nutritional edema or any combination of these parameters."
 Additional clinical findings on physical exam include marked muscle atrophy, abdominal distension, dermatitis, and hepatomegaly.

 WHO criteria for clinical assessment of malnutrition are based on the degree of wasting (MUAC), stunting (weight-for-height Z-score), and the presence of edema (mild to severe).

+In addition to anthropometric measures, laboratory tests can be critical for diagnosing kwashiorkor.
+Low serum albumin levels (hypoalbuminemia) are a hallmark of protein deficiency, and elevated liver enzymes may indicate liver dysfunction.
+Electrolyte imbalances and blood tests may also be used to assess the degree of organ involvement and complications.

+Specifically in children, severe malnutrition, such as kwashiorkor, can lead to notable changes in brain function and behavior.
+Children with kwashiorkor tend to be irritable and may develop cerebral atrophy, whereas those with severe wasting frequently show apathy, reduced movement, and speech delays.
+These neurological and behavioral changes are key factors in the clinical assessment of malnutrition.

 Screening

 Because it can be difficult to measure weight-for-height Z scores (WHZ) frequently, screening is performed by physical exam, with careful examination of the child's feet to detect the presence of bilateral pitting edema.
-Screening for edema is essential for the diagnosis of kwashiorkor, since nearly two thirds of kwashiorkor cases do not have evidence of acute wasting (i.e. mid-upper arm circumference (MUAC) < 125 mm, or WHZ < -2) when diagnosed with kwashiorkor.
+Screening for edema is essential for the diagnosis of kwashiorkor, since nearly two-thirds of kwashiorkor cases do not have evidence of acute wasting (i.e. mid-upper arm circumference (MUAC) < 125 mm, or WHZ < -2) when diagnosed with kwashiorkor.

 Prevention

 As for the prevention of childhood malnutrition, there needs to be public health changes such as improving agriculture and improving access to healthcare to effectively reduce the rates of malnutrition in children.
 By educating individuals of childbearing age on proper nutrition and health during and after pregnancy, they can provide their children with the appropriate nutrients from a young age.
 By ensuring they are equipped with the proper education and resources, caretakers and infants are in better health, ultimately preventing childhood malnutrition.

 Because edema can hide decreased muscle mass, it can be hard to diagnose kwashiorkor in young children; however, if cases are overlooked, children become more susceptible to infections and can ultimately lead to morbidity and mortality.
 To prevent this from happening, parents can be educated on proper nutrition and the importance of breastfeeding infants to ensure they receive all the nutrients they need.

-A diet rich in carbohydrates, fats that make up 10% of the total caloric needs, and proteins that make up 15% of the caloric needs can prevent kwashiorkor.
+A diet rich in carbohydrates, fats that provide 10% of the total caloric needs, and proteins that provide 15% of the caloric needs can prevent kwashiorkor.